Greenstand/Greenstand-Overview/Tree Token Details/Tree Token Creation.md

 - Species diversity
 - Delays in tracking

 For example, Mo tracks his Baobab tree once every 3 months and only gets one token each month at 3.5 cents for an awesome tree that is challenging to keep alive.
-It is not enough.

 ### Possible Solution: